robinjmurphy/kubernetes-example/README.md

 ### Deploying a new version of a service

 So far we've only used the `latest` tag when deploying the three services.
-This is works fine in development, but a better approach is to deploy _versioned_ images in production:
+This works fine in development, but a better approach is to deploy _versioned_ images in production:

 > Note: you should avoid using :latest tag when deploying containers in production, because this makes it hard to track which version of the image is running and hard to roll back.